splunk-soar-connectors/metadefendersandbox/README.md

 summary.total_objects_successful | numeric |  |   2

 ## action: 'search terms'
-Search for scan reports on Filescan using parameters specified in the 'query' field
+Search for scan reports on MetaDefender Sandbox using parameters specified in the 'query' field

 Type: **investigate**
 Read only: **True**